 Most people associate catnip with the psychoactive properties that it has on cats.
 The effect occurs when the leaves are eaten or when the plant's fragrance is inhaled by cats.
 In fact, simply smelling catnip is often enough to cause cats to react to it, which is why you sometimes see them rolling in it.
 The resulting drug "trip" comes courtesy of a chemical called nepetalactone.

-The effect of catnip is not the same on all cats.
+The effect of catnip is not the same for all cats.
 The reaction is due to an inherited trait, and only some cats are sensitive to nepetalactone.
 Other cats will turn up their noses when presented with the plant (whether fresh or dried).
 Cats that react to catnip generally respond not only to the leaves but also to the flowers and stems.
-And do not worry: Nepetalactone is not addictive or harmful for cats, according to many veterinary sources.
+And do not worry: Nepetalactone is not addictive or harmful to cats, according to many veterinary sources.